InfluxCommunity/influxdb3-js/README.md

 This package supports both writing data to InfluxDB and querying data using the FlightSQL client, which allows you to execute SQL queries against InfluxDB IOx.

+We offer this [Getting Started: InfluxDB 3.0 Javascript Client Library](https://www.youtube.com/watch?v=vT5OLqTrJJg) video to learn more about the library and see code examples.

 ## Installation

 To write or query InfluxDB 3, add `@influxdata/influxdb3-client` as a dependency to your project using your favorite package manager.